-- Grade I buildings are of exceptional interest, sometimes considered to be internationally important.
+- Grade I buildings are those of exceptional interest

-- Grade II* buildings are particularly important buildings of more than special interest.
+- Grade II* are particularly important buildings of more than special interest

-- Grade II buildings are nationally important and of special interest.
+- Grade II are of special interest, warranting every effort to preserve them

 There are four main reasons why a building may be listed: